I Reviewed This Anti-Chafe Balm With Over 29K Reviews

 Body Glide is a company that makes a wide range of anti-chafing products with the Original Anti-Chafe Balm product easily being the most popular.
 However, it also makes a version that is “for her” and another to combat foot friction.
 Before I tested the original balm out for myself, I scanned the Amazon reviews section to see others' thoughts about the chafing solution.

 One reviewer, Gina, heard rave reviews about the chafing balm for quite some time but still doubted its efficacy.
 After purchasing the smallest size available, she gave it a go.
 “This morning I applied the balm to my inner thighs under a sundress and spent a day walking around in the heat and sunshine; it was hot, and I was sweating, but miraculously, my thighs felt fine!”
-Gina even went on to explain that the anti-chafe balm continued working eight hours into her day.
-Others seem to have echoed similar thoughts.
-Another Amazon customer explained that the product has worked better than anything else.
+Gina went on to explain that the anti-chafe balm continued working eight hours into her day.
+Others echoed similar thoughts.
+Another customer explained that the product has worked better than anything else.
 “In the past, I've tried baby powder and deodorant for chafing, but they have never lasted more than a few hours.
 This body glide stuff actually lasted, and I literally felt NO tenderness in my inner thighs by the end of the day.”
 One person even mentioned that they use Body Glide during their daily 10-mile walks (sheesh) to remain “completely chafe free.”

 Advertisement

 With such strong responses to Body Glide, I had no choice but to put it to the test for myself.
-In the spirit of full disclosure, I was sent a sample by Body Glides PR reps with no promise of a review, so I decided to do this of my own free will.
-Read on for my personal thoughts and experience using Body Glide.
+In the spirit of full disclosure, I was sent a sample by Body Glide's PR reps with no promise of a review.
+Read on for my personal thoughts and experience using the cult-favorite product.

 “